Calzona, California

 Calzona is an unincorporated community located in San Bernardino County in the U.S. state of California.
-The town is located approximately 10 miles southeast of Vidal Junction, California, five miles east of Vidal, California, and borders the southern edge of Big River, CA. It is less than a mile from the Colorado River.
+The town is located approximately 10 miles southeast of Vidal Junction, California, five miles east of Vidal, California, and borders the southern edge of the community of Big River.
+It is less than a mile from the Colorado River.
 It is located in the Sonoran Desert and in a transition zone that includes climatic and botanical aspects of Mojave Desert.
 It also straddles the border with the Colorado River Indian Tribes, whose lands exist on both sides of the river near the full service city of Parker, Arizona.
 Calzona is a portmanteau of California and Arizona.